JocaPC/Belgrade-SqlClient/docs/index.md

 ICommand cmd = new Command(ConnString);
 ```

 Once you provide the connection string to the `Command`, you can execute any query.
-As an alternative, you can provide `SqlConnection` object to the constructor - `new Command(new SqlConnection(ConnString))`.
+As an alternative, you can provide `SqlConnection` object to the constructor, something like `new Command(new SqlConnection(ConnString))`.

 <a name="map"></a>